-Symposium: Latina Futures: Transforming the Nation Through Law & Policy
+Symposium: Latina Futures: Transforming the Nation through Law & Policy

-Latina Futures: Transforming the Nation Through Law & Policy is a one-and-a-half-day symposium at the world-class UCLA Luskin Conference Center featuring prominent Latina scholars, attorneys, policy leaders, and law students from across the country to foster a multi-generational leadership pipeline that spotlights today's 21st-century legal challenges and opportunities with a Latina lens.
+Latina Futures: Transforming the Nation through Law & Policy is a one-and-a-half-day symposium at the UCLA Luskin Conference Center featuring prominent Latina scholars, attorneys, policy leaders, and law students from across the country to foster a multi-generational leadership pipeline that spotlights today's 21st-century legal challenges and opportunities with a Latina lens.

 Taking place during a consequential year in U.S. politics and anchored by the significant contributions of the nation's Latina attorneys, the symposium will light the way to achieve economic, social, and political parity for all Americans.